infinitered/ignite/docs/Folder-Structure.md

 **models**

 This is where your app's models will live.
-Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc. There's also an extensions directory with useful shared extensions that you can include in your models like `.extend(withEnvironment)` to access the environment.
-In addition, a helpers directory contains utility functions such as `getRootStore` to access the root store.
+Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc. In addition, a helpers directory contains utility functions such as `getRootStore` to access the root store.

 **navigators**